fanqyxl/icarus/README.md

 - `bash modify.sh <shim path>`

-Now boot the shim, and ICARUS will attempt to modify your stateful partition.
+Now boot the shim, and Icarus will attempt to modify your stateful partition.

 ### Server setup
 Requirements: npm, node